spatie/laravel-flash/README.md

 ## Alternatives

 This package is intended to be lightweight.
-If you need things like multiple messages, support for Bootstrap, or overlays, take a look at [this excellent flash package](https://github.com/laracasts/flash) by [Jeffrey Way](https://github.com/JeffreyWay).
+If you need things like multiple messages, support for Bootstrap, overlays, ... take a look at [this excellent flash package](https://github.com/laracasts/flash) by [Jeffrey Way](https://github.com/JeffreyWay).

 ## Testing